hobuinc/greyhound/doc/clientDevelopment.rst

 Progressive Querying
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For indexed datasets, a client should start with a single conservative "base" request - requesting depths zero until some fixed depth, rather than making small requests starting at depth zero.
 If the response is a ``413``, the client can continually lower the initial depth until a valid response is received.
-The exact depth depends on the application, but this request has a well-defined maximum number of points - for example an octree query with ``depthBegin=0`` and ``depthEnd=8`` will result in 2396745 points at a maximum (8\ :sup:\ 0 + 8\ :sup:\ 1 + ...
-8\ :sup:\ 7 = 2396745).
+The exact depth depends on the application, but this request has a well-defined maximum number of points - for example an octree query with ``depthBegin=0`` and ``depthEnd=8`` will result in 2396745 points at a maximum (8\ :sup:`0` + 8\ :sup:`1` + ... + 8\ :sup:`7` = 2396745).

 The "base" query is a request that gives quick feedback to a user of the entire set at a low resolution.
 After this is displayed, a client should start splitting their ``bounds`` in the request as they move upward in depth.
 In general, a query of depth ``n + 1`` should have one-fourth the volume of depth ``n`` for quadtrees, or one-eight for octrees.
 So for example, if the base depth query is 8, a client may decide to issue 8 queries of ``depth=8``, one for each octant of the overall bounds.
 For each query whose result contains a non-zero number of points, that octant may be again split into its 8 octants, and the process repeats.
 This pattern allows the client to prune their search space - if a query of a given bounds returns zero points at depth ``n``, then there are also zero points for those bounds at depth ``n + 1``.